Improving Interpretation Faithfulness for Vision Transformers: Conclusion

 \section{Conclusion}

-We proposed Faithful Vision Transformers (FViTs) to certify faithfulness in vanilla ViTs.
-We first gave a rigorous definition for FViTs.
-Then we proposed a method namely DDS, and theoretically proved that DDS can achieve robustness for both explainability and prediction.
-And this study is the first to demonstrate its effectiveness in enhancing explanation faithfulness, providing rigorous proofs, and certifying the faithfulness of ViTs.
-Finally, we showed faithfulness in FViTs via comprehensive experiments.
+We proposed FViTs to improve faithfulness in vanilla ViTs.
+We first gave a rigorous definition for FViTs and then proposed a method with theoretical proof to achieve robustness for both explainability and prediction, and finally, we conducted comprehensive experiments to prove our claim.